edgedock/dcmartin/setup/README.md

-## About
+# About

 This repository contains sample scripts to automatically setup nodes for [Open Horizon][open-horizon] as provided in the IBM Cloud.

+**Note**: _You will need an IBM Cloud [account][ibm-registration]

+## Setup
-The basic installation script `hzn-setup.sh` may be used to install the Open Horizon software:
+The basic installation script `hzn-setup.sh` may be used to install the Open Horizon software under LINUX.
 ```
 wget -qO ibm.biz/horizon-setup | bash
 ```
+A quick way to get started is to download an Ubuntu [image][http://releases.ubuntu.com/18.04.1/] and start a new virtual machine, e.g. using [VirtualBox][https://www.virtualbox.org/], using that image as the boot CD/DVD.
+After logging into the VM, run the command above to install the IBM Edge Fabric (aka Open Horizon).

+## Patterns
+The edge fabric runs _patterns_ which correspond to one or more LINUX containers providing various services.
+There are two public patterns in the **IBM** organization which periodically send data an IBM Message Hub (aka Kafka) service _topic_:

++ IBM/cpu2msghub - sends a CPU measurement and GPS location message to your **private** topic
++ IBM/sdr2msghub - sends a software-defined radio (SDR) audio and GPS location message to a **shared** topic

+Both patterns require an API key and list of service broker URL's.

++ MSGHUB_API_KEY - a **private** key for each user; may be shared across multiple devices
++ MSGHUB_BROKER_URL - a list of URL for the IBM Message Hub service

+You may create and publish your patterns to your organization.
+Refer to the [examples][https://github.com/open-horizon/examples] available on GitHub; a work-in-progress for the [Motion][http://motion-project.io/] software as a pattern is being developed [here][https://github.com/dcmartin/open-horizon/tree/master/motion].

+## Initialization
 The `init-device.sh` script automates the setup, installation, and configuration of devices.
-Instructions for usage are provided below.
+This script processes a list of `nodes` identified by the `MAC` addresses on the local area network (LAN); Instructions for usage are provided below.

+**RECOMMENDED**: Install personal `ssh` key using `ssh-copy-id` to the target device prior to utilization of script.

 Detailed [documentation][edge-fabric] for the IBM Cloud Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.

-**Note**: _You will need an IBM Cloud [account][ibm-registration]_

 ## Usage

 1. Copy the `template.json` file and edit for your environment
-1. Run the `init-devices.sh` script with the name of your configuration file; default is `horizon.json`
+1. Run the `init-devices.sh` script with the name of your configuration file and attached network to scan.
+The default configuration file name is `horizon.json` and the default network is `192.168.1.0/24`.
 ```
-sudo ./init-devices.sh myconfig.json
+sudo ./init-devices.sh myconfig.json 192.168.1.0/24
 ```
+Devices discovered on the network are configured for `ssh` access with PKI for each configuration after initial login with distribution username and password; for example, Raspbian LINUX for RaspberryPi uses `pi` and `raspberry` as defaults.

-Inspect the resulting configuration file for node state
+Inspect the resulting configuration file for configuration changes applied to nodes discovered.

 ## Configuration